 Head protection is provided by Giro’s own MIPS, or Multi-Directional Impact Protection System, which is proven to protect you against injury in case you fall, crash or have a collision with another rider.

 When cycling out in the heat, it is vitally important that you keep cool, and with the four Wind Tunnel vents, that is just what you get.
 Air freely circulates around your head as you ride, as the vents suck in the cool air while moving the old, stale air out.

-This model also has over-brow ventilation which also contributes to keeping your head nice and cool.
+The road helmet with excellent ventilation also has over-brow ventilation which also contributes to keeping your head nice and cool.

 It is designed for durability, comfort, and protection.
 Oliver Bridgewood, the writer at Cycling Weekly, gave it independent testing using 3 different riders and the results were: Aero Watts at 40kph: 200W (taped); Average system CdA: 0.236; Watt saving over baseline: 17Watts.

 So, if you’re searching for one that will give you the utmost performance, and has been proven at races the like of Tour de France, then we suggest you look into the Aerohead MIPS.